gerelef/dotfiles/scripts/utils/README.md

     meant to maximize available terminal lines/cols usage when possible, instead of forcing you to scroll, or wrapping text around.
 - `*.sh` files
     - dependencies for `../.bashrc`, various functions; see src of each one to understand; names should be self explanatory

+## Historical note
+A massive trim was done on 28/2/2024.
+You may find functions/utilities that were removed, on that date.